 If your shares are held by your broker as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
 If you do not give instructions to your broker with respect to a "non-discretionary" matter, your shares will not be voted on such matter and will not be counted as shares entitled to vote on such matter.
-For example, if you do not provide voting instructions to your broker, the broker could vote your shares for Proposal No. 2 (the ratification of the appointment of PricewaterhouseCoopers LLP as Equinix's independent registered public accounting firm for the fiscal year ending December 31, 2012) but not for the other proposals, including the election of directors.
+For example, if you do not provide voting instructions to your broker, the broker could vote your shares for Proposal No. 2 (the ratification of the appointment of PricewaterhouseCoopers LLP as Equinix's independent registered public accounting firm for the fiscal year ending December 31, 2013) but not for the other proposals, including the election of directors.

 Shares not present at the meeting and shares voting "abstain" have no effect on the election of directors.
 For the other proposals, abstentions have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
-However, such broker non-votes will be counted in determining whether there is a quorum.
+Broker non-votes have no effect and will not be counted towards the vote total for Proposals No. 1, 2 and 3.
+For Proposal No. 4, broker non-votes have the same effect as "Against" votes.
+Broker non-votes will be counted in determining whether there is a quorum.